Indoor Air Quality

 As an example, the Honeywell F100, which is a MERV 10, is 40 times more effective and up to 85% more efficient at capturing airborne particles compared to a standard one-inch filter.
 Pleated, high-efficiency media filters need to be replaced less often, usually every six to twelve months.
 They have a larger surface area to capture microscopic particles like dust and smoke in addition to larger contaminants like mold spores and pet dander.

-The most effective whole-house air cleaners are electronic style cleaners.
+The most effective air purification systems are electronic style cleaners.
 They capture up to 99% of the contaminants that pass through them.
-Electronic air cleaners or EAC's as they are commonly called feature a renewable metal filter so they can be washed as needed and rarely need replaced.
+Electronic air cleaners or EAC's as they are commonly called feature a renewable metal filter so they can be washed as needed and rarely need to be replaced.
 And because they are designed to maintain excellent airflow, even under heavy load, you can always count on clean air circulating throughout your home.
 An EAC is an excellent investment for anyone who has severe allergies, hay fever and/or asthma.
-Also children are more likely than adults to be affected by polluted indoor air.
+Also, children are more likely than adults to be affected by polluted indoor air.
 They breathe faster and inhale more air per unit of body weight and are closer to the ground where adverse conditions are greater.